franzsilva/MLBuilderVSCode-Source/README.md

 ## Planned Features

+- Stream results to the Output Console.
+(Currently it stays blank until the command finishes)
 - Selecting Validation and Test Datasets
 - Create configuration to turn off and on Cache
 - Create configuration to turn off and on Verbosity
+- Refactor code to be more clean and DRY

 ## Requirements